Who Is This Credit Card Best For?

 Like many store cards, this card isn’t packed full of benefits, but it does give cardholders the following perks:

-- One year to make returns: As a cardholder, you'll get a full year to make eligible returns, which is four times longer than the normal Home Depot policy (30-180 days, depending on what was purchased).
+- Extra time to make returns: As a cardholder, you'll get a full year to make eligible returns, which is much longer than the typical Home Depot policy (30-180 days, depending on what was purchased).

 - Additional special financing offers: Cardholders get additional financing deals that change throughout the year.
 Some offers may be good for as long as 24 months, depending on what you buy and how much you spend.

 Many of these deals are short term offers, so you'll need to act fast when you see one that fits your home improvement plans.

 J.D.
 Power ranked Citi sixth out of 11 national issuers in its 2020 U.S. Credit Card Satisfaction Study.
-That puts the bank in the middle of the pack when compared to 10 other card issuers.
-Citi earned 799 out of 1,000 points in the study; the industry average was 806.
+That puts the bank in the middle of the pack when compared to 10 other card issuers, but below average.
+Citi earned 799 out of 1,000 points in the study while the industry average was 806.

 You’ll get standard credit card security benefits (like $0 liability for unauthorized charges) with the Home Depot Consumer Credit Card, and Citi will replace your card if it’s lost or stolen.
-Cardholders can also set up account alerts to get notifications when purchases are made or when payments are due.
+Cardholders can also set up account alerts to get notifications when purchases are made to keep watch for fraudulent activity.

 Fees & Finance Charges to Watch

-While the fees charged by this card are standard for a store credit card, the real “gotcha” to watch out for is the back interest you will be charged on “interest-free” purchases if you don’t pay your balance off in full within the specified time frame.
-Using this card will actually cost you money if you carry balances beyond the end of promotional financing offers.
+While the fees charged by this card are pretty standard, the real “gotcha” to watch out for is the back interest you will be charged on “interest free” purchases if you don’t pay your balance in full within the specified time frame.
+This card will actually cost you money if you carry balances beyond the end of promotional financing offers.